Ross, Scotland

+The western and eastern parts of Ross are known as Wester Ross and Easter Ross.
+Wester Ross is sparsely populated, containing part of the Northwest Highlands mountains and having extensive sea lochs along its coast onto the Minch.
+Easter Ross has a coast onto the Moray Firth.
+Ross's main towns are Dingwall (which was the county town of Ross-shire), Cromarty, Fortrose, Invergordon and Tain, all of which lie on its eastern coast.
+Cromarty and Fortrose are on the Black Isle peninsula.

+Ross gave its name to the medieval Diocese of Ross, which was based at Fortrose Cathedral.
+The name Ross is still used by the Church of Scotland for the Presbytery of Ross.

+Toponymy

+The name Ross may derive from a Gaelic word meaning "headland", perhaps a reference to the Black Isle.
+Another possible origin is the West Norse word for Orkney – Hrossey – meaning horse island.

 History

 Excavations of a rock shelter and shell midden at Sand, Applecross on the coast of Wester Ross have shown that the coast was occupied by Mesolithic hunter-gatherers.

 Ptolemy's 2nd century Geography lists a tribe called the Decantae occupying the area that would later become Easter Ross.
 It may be doubted whether the Romans ever effected even a temporary settlement in the area of the modern county.
 In Roman times, and for long afterwards, the land was occupied by Picts, who, in the 6th and 7th centuries, were converted to Christianity by followers of Saint Columba.
 Throughout the next three centuries the natives were continually harassed by Norwegian Viking raiders, of whose presence tokens have survived in several place-names (Dingwall, Tain, and others).
-At this time the country formed part of the great province of Moray (Latin: Moravia), which then extended as far as the Dornoch Firth and the Oykel, and included practically the whole of Ross and Cromarty.
+At this time the country formed part of the Province of Moray (Latin: Moravia), which then extended as far as the Dornoch Firth and the River Oykel.

-Ross is first recorded as a territorial unit in a hagiography of the Scottish-born saint Cathróe of Metz, written in Metz shortly after the saint's death between 971 and 976.